How audio engineers quietly shape our daily lives

 In addition, creating and fostering community spaces and resource centres that encourage local talent development is crucial, alongside collaborations with other industries to enable better infrastructure of resources and further exposure to emerging technology, as well as hands-on practical training.

-With all this in mind, attending a formal educational audio engineering institution — one like AES Academy — is not only critical for equipping aspiring audio engineers with industry-relevant skills, but also to connect Malaysian talents with global industry leaders.
+With all this in mind, attending a formal educational audio engineering institution — one like AES Academy — is not only critical for equipping aspiring audio engineers with industry-relevant skills but also for connecting Malaysian talents with global industry leaders.
 For instance, AES has been involved in designing audio systems for stadiums, theatres and sophisticated project installations, which involves different engineering disciplines such as structure, infrastructure and mechanics.

-This article is attributed to Augustine Edward, Founder of AES Academy, The Audio School.
+*This article was written by Augustine Edward, founder of AES Academy — The Audio School